Why should we go with River Riders?

 Yes, at normal water levels, coolers can be brought on the trips.
 We allow one cooler per five people on flat water and one per ten people on whitewater.
 We reserve the right to limit this further because of water levels or any other factors.

 Please bring only canned or plastic items in the coolers to avoid the possibility of the item breaking.
-We do not allow Styrofoam coolers on the trips because they tend not to hold up to the rigors of floating down the river.
+We do not allow styrofoam coolers on the trips because they tend not to hold up to the rigors of floating down the river.
 We rent cooler tubes to put your own cooler in.
 We also sell floating coolers that you can put your items directly inside of.

-A "cool float" is an inflatable, round, vinyl cooler with a lid that secures and floats.
+A “cool float” is an inflatable, round, vinyl cooler with a lid that secures and floats.
 Cooler float options are listed below.
+16-quart Cool Floats hold up to 18 cans inside and 4 cans outside plus ice.

 Alcohol Policy: Small amounts of alcohol are technically allowed by law.
 However, it is illegal to operate a vessel (Tube) while under the influence of alcohol (BAC 0.08) or a controlled substance.
-The Maryland and West Virginia DNR's are responsible for patrolling and can issue citations much like a DUI.
+The Maryland and West Virginia DNR’s are responsible for patrolling and can issue citations much like a DUI.
 The maximum penalty for an offense is $500 and two months in jail.
 The white water tubing take out is National Park property and open alcoholic containers are prohibited.
 You will be tubing in a natural environment.
 On the whitewater trip, you will have to navigate through rapids.
 You need to have your sense about you.
 Being intoxicated greatly increases the chances of drowning or having another incident on the river.
 We reserve the right to restrict coolers on trips due to water levels and refuse service to any guest who appears intoxicated.
-Be responsible.

 See our Harpers Ferry location page for detailed directions.